 - You meet any requirements, such as a minimum deposit, to get the extra cash.

 - You withdraw the extra cash and your initial deposit.

 - You close the account.

-This is one of the rare times where something sounds too good to be true, but it’s not.
+It’s one of the rare times when something sounds too good to be true, but it’s not.
 Bank account churning is a real—and legitimate—way to flip money.